veracruz-project/icecap/examples/README.md

 To build the first system, run the following from the root of this repository:

 ```
-nix-build examples/ -A minimal-root-task.run
+nix-build examples/01-minimal-root-task -A run
 ```

 The Docker image is configured to support tab-completion for Nix attribute paths.
-For example, try `nix-build examples/ -A minimal-root-task.<tab>`.
+For example, try `nix-build examples/01-minimal-root-task -A <tab>`.
 `minimal-root-task.run` corresponds to the attribute found at [./01-minimal-root-task/default.nix#L10](./01-minimal-root-task/default.nix#L10).